-You’ll notice the handles on a stockpot will look small compared to the body.
+You’ll notice the handles on a stockpot are small compared to the body.
 This design is intentional because the idea is that you’ll be tipping to drain or strain what’s in your pot.

-These handles make it easier and safer to maneuver your stockpot.
+Small handles make it easier to grip and safer to lift and tilt your stockpot.

 Why would you choose a Dutch Oven instead of a Stockpot?

-Dutch ovens are mostly known for being braising tools that allow you to very lightly fry your food and then leaving it to stew in the pot.
-The cast iron ovens have a heavy lid and often have basting spikes that will retain natural flavors to prevent your food from drying out.
+Dutch ovens are mostly known for being braising tools.
+That allows you to fry your food before stewing your meal in the pot.
+Dutch Ovens have a heavy lid and often have basting spikes that retain natural flavors and prevent your food from drying out.